rwaldheim/ecdpt/docs/index.md

 # Welcome to the Arbin Battery Analysis Tool!

-This program, written in [R](https://www.r-project.org/) using the [Shiny](https://shiny.rstudio.com/) package, aims to greatly simplify the battery analysis process and accelerating diagnostic data return on energy storage cells cycling on an Arbin battery cycler.
-It works by taking the raw export files from the [Arbin MITS Pro](https://www.arbin.com/software/) software and automating many standard analysis techniques while also allowing for rapid generation of common visual aids.
-It was developed by and is currently used by the energy storage researchers at [Birla Carbon](https://www.birlacarbon.com).
+This program, written in [R](https://www.r-project.org/) using the [Shiny](https://shiny.rstudio.com/) package, aims to simplify the battery analysis process and acelerate diagnostic data return on energy storage cells cycling on an Arbin battery cycler.
+After uploading the raw Excel files from the [Arbin MITS Pro](https://www.arbin.com/software/) software to the program, it automates many standard analysis techniques while also allowing for rapid generation of common battery analysis graphs.
+The Arbin Battery Analysis Tool was developed by and is currently used by the Materials Innovation group at [Birla Carbon](https://www.birlacarbon.com).

-If you are new to the program and would like to get started, see our [Installation](Installation.md) page!
+If you are new to the program and would like to get started, see our [Installation](Installation.md) page.

-If you already have all the required software installed and configured, see our [Begin Analyzing](begin-analyzing.md)!
+If you already have all the required software installed and configured, see our [Begin Analyzing](begin-analyzing.md) page.

 ## High-Level Operation